 A smiling man holds his phone up whilst looking at a river

-Sign up and download the survey app to your phone before visiting your chosen river.
+Download the free Big River Watch app on your smartphone before visiting your chosen river.

 The app and survey are open year-round, so you can keep recording useful information about your local river at any time, if you wish.